CMSgov/ab2d-sample-client-python/README.md

                      The expected format is yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ.
                      Example March 1, 2024 at 3 PM EST -> 2024-03-01T15:00:00.000-05:00.
 More below.
   --fhir          -- FHIR version
+  --ab2d-endpoint -- AB2D API endpoint version when using FHIR R4 (v2 | v3).
+Defaults to v2 if not specified.
 ```

 ### Help